 Many of my topics were of particular interest to me; obesity, weight loss, nutrition and fitness, but I also enjoyed being able to add my thoughts on the variety of health and wellness related topics that my co-hosts at The Wake up Call tackled.

-I continue to bring education, support and inspiration to folks as a contributor to the Weight Loss Surgery Podcast, as well as some of my own endeavors here and there.
+I continue to bring education, support and inspiration to folks as an occasional contributor to the Weight Loss Surgery Podcast, as well as some of my own endeavors here and there.

 - Some of the other work I’ve done with, or as part of my work with the OAC